TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <!--RULES:
-* Provide the minimum requirements for each section.
+* Provide the minimum requirements for title and body.
 (See each section for details.)
 * Use active, imperative verbs and present tense (not passive verbs; not past or future tense)
 * Use contractions (“don’t” instead of “do not”; “you’ll” instead of “you will”)
 * Use sentence capitalization for all headings (capitalize only the first word)